Where to Ski Around the World in Summer

 Tignes, France

-The Grande Motte Glacier has varied terrain—blue, red and black runs—accessed by chairlifts and drags.
-The summer ski area is open from late June to late July, depending on snow conditions, and serves up 20 km of downhill skiing, plus freestyle terrain, cross-country skiing, and a restaurant with a view.
-The glacier closes early afternoon, which is a perfect time to start aprés-ski early, or to head down to the water to experience the stunning Lac de Tignes.
+The Grande Motte Glacier has varied terrain—blue, red, and black runs—accessed by chairlifts and drag lifts.
+The summer ski area is open from late June to late July, depending on snow conditions, and offers 20 km of downhill skiing, plus freestyle terrain, cross-country skiing, and a restaurant with a view.
+The glacier closes in the early afternoon, which is a perfect time to start après-ski early or to head down to the water to experience the stunning Lac de Tignes.

 » Check out summer lodging options at Tignes.